fschuch/file_storehouse/README.md

 * Key Mapping - Customize a two-way key mapping between the dict-like keys and the files' location at the engines according to the business rules of your application.

-* Transformations - Configure a chained operation the convert the files back and forward between your Python code and the storage.
+* Transformations - Configure a chained operation to convert the files back and forward between your Python code and the storage.
 The supported operations are:

   * Encode/decode bytes and strings;
   * Dump/load Json files;